ShreyaThapa/v2-ach-api-docs/source/includes/_masspay.md

 ## Initiate a mass payment

-This section covers how to initiate a mass payment from your Dwolla Master [Account](#accounts) or Verified [Customer](#customers) resource.
+This section covers how to initiate a mass payment from your [Dwolla Master Account](#master-account) or Verified [Customer](#customers) resource.
 A mass payment contains a list of `items` representing individual payments.
 Optionally, mass payments can contain `metadata` and a `correlationId` on the mass payment itself as well as items contained in the mass payment, which can be used to pass along additional information with the mass payment and item respectively.
 If a `correlationId` is included on a mass payment item it will be passed along to the transfer created from the item and can be searched on.

+### Prevent duplicate mass payment with idempotency key

+To prevent an operation from being performed more than once, Dwolla supports passing in an `Idempotency-Key` header with a unique key as the value.
+Multiple `POSTs` with the same idempotency key won't result in multiple resources being created.

+For example, if a request to initiate a mass payment fails due to a network connection issue, you can reattempt the request with the same idempotency key to ensure that only a single mass payment is created.

+Refer to our [idempotency key](#idempotency-key) section to learn more.

 ### Deferred mass payment

 A mass payment can be created with a status of `deferred`, which allows you to create the mass payment and defer processing to a later time.
-To trigger processing on a deferred mass payment, you'll [update the mass payment](https://docsv2.dwolla.com/#update-a-mass-payment) with a status of `pending`.
+To trigger processing on a deferred mass payment, you'll [update the mass payment](#update-a-mass-payment) with a status of `pending`.
 A deferred mass payment can be cancelled by updating the mass payment with a status of `cancelled`.

 ### HTTP request